KV-CS/Mosyle-Snipe/readme.md

 - Check that devices in Mosyle have serial numbers
 - Verify that user-enrolled devices are not being filtered out if you want to include them

+### Logging Issues

+- If you encounter permissions issues with log files, check that the user running the script has write access to the specified `log_directory`
+- If running as a scheduled task or cron job, ensure that the service account has the necessary permissions